ShobiStassen/VIA/README.md

 ### Human Embryoid Bodies
 save the [Raw data](https://drive.google.com/file/d/1yz3zR1KAmghjYB_nLLUZoIlKN9Ew4RHf/view?usp=sharing) matrix as 'EBdata.mat'.
 The cells in this file have been filtered for too small/large libraries by [Moon et al. 2019](https://nbviewer.jupyter.org/github/KrishnaswamyLab/PHATE/blob/master/Python/tutorial/EmbryoidBody.ipynb)

 The function main_EB_clean() preprocesses the cells (normalized by library size, sqrt transformation).
 It then calls VIA to: plot the pseudotimes, terminal states, lineage pathways and gene-clustermap.
+The visualization method used in this function is PHATE.
 ```
 import pyVia.core as via
 via.main_EB_clean(ncomps=30, knn=20, p0_random_seed=20, foldername = '') # Most reasonable parameters of ncomps (10-200) and knn (15-50) work well
 ```
-If you wish to run the data using UMAP or tsne, or require more control of the parameters/outputs, then use the following code:
+If you wish to run the data using UMAP or TSNE (instead of PHATE), or require more control of the parameters/outputs, then use the following code:
 ```
 import pyVia.core as via
 #pre-process the data as needed and provide to via as a numpy array